 Who is eligible to submit a partnership agreement proposal to OGA through this process?

-Agreement proposals can be submitted by any UW faculty or departmental administrator with the support of their Dean or Chair.
+Agreement proposals can be submitted by any UW faculty or departmental administrator with the support of their dean and chair or VP.

-Who at UW must sign international agreements and what is the process for securing required signatures?
+Who at the UW must sign international agreements and what is the process for securing required signatures?

-- Departmental agreements: Chair, Dean, and Vice Provost of Global Affairs
+- Departmental agreements: Chair and dean or VP and the Vice Provost for Global Affairs

-- College/School agreements: Dean and Vice Provost of Global Affairs
+- College/School agreements: Dean and Vice Provost for Global Affairs

-After signature by the Chair or Dean, submit both copies to OGA.
-After signature by the Vice Provost, both copies will be returned to the sponsoring department.
+- After signature by the chair and/or dean/VP, submit both copies to OGA.
+After signature by the Vice Provost for Global Affairs, both copies will be returned to the sponsoring department.

 How long are agreements valid?

-Depending on the agreement type and whether it is a new partnership or extension of an existing partnership, most agreements are valid for 3-5 years.
+Depending on the agreement type and whether it is a new partnership or extension of an existing partnership, most agreements are valid for 3 to 5 years.

 What is the process for renewing or terminating a partnership?

 To renew a partnership, complete the agreement proposal form and submit to OGA.
 The renewal proposal process is the same as that for new agreements.
-If the partnership has worked well and the terms of the original agreement remain current with limited or no revisions required, the timeline for approval is fairly short.
+If the partnership has worked well and the terms of the original agreement remain current with limited or no revisions required, the timeline for approval will be relatively short.

 Each agreement has a termination clause which specifies the process and notification requirements for terminating an agreement.
-If there is a decision to terminate an active agreement prior to its natural expiration, contact the OGA for guidance: firstname.lastname@example.org.
+If there is a decision to terminate an active agreement prior to its natural expiration, contact OGA for guidance.

-For research agreements, should I work with the Office of Global Affairs or the Office of Sponsored Programs?
+For research agreements, should I work with OGA or the Office of Sponsored Programs (OSP)?

 - Intellectual Property ownership or licensing terms